mu373/tailestim/DEVELOP.md

 Tests and releases are automated using GitHub Actions.
 - `test.yml`: Test CI
    - This CI runs when new pushes and pull requests are made in `main` branch.
-   - It runs [tests](https://github.com/mu373/tailestim/tree/main/tests) in different Python versions
+   - It runs [tests](https://github.com/mu373/tailestim/tree/main/tests) in different Python versions using `hatch`.
 - `release.yml`: Release CI
    - To make a new release, manually trigger [this GitHub Actions](https://github.com/mu373/tailestim/actions/workflows/release.yml).
 Click on the "Run Workflow" button and enter the new version name.
    - This CI includes following steps: